Immerse yourself in an innovative and stimulating artistic environment. We aim for you not only to seek work, but also to create it.

-Throughout the process, the audition panel consider the academic reference, academic qualifications and personal statement of each candidate, as well as the work in the sessions.
+The audition panel consider the academic reference, academic qualifications and personal statement of each candidate, as well as the work in the sessions.
 In the interview, the workshops and monologue presentation elements are considered and the panel score each candidate against the following criteria:

-- Responsiveness to ideas and direction
+- Responsiveness to ideas and direction;

-- Creativeness of responses
+- Creativeness of responses;

-- Spontaneity demonstrated in tasks
+- Spontaneity demonstrated in tasks;

-- Proficiency of skills
+- Proficiency of skills;

-- Depth of comprehension
+- Depth of comprehension; and